 After a few seconds, "TV ARC" will appear on the soundbar's display, and the TV will transfer audio through the soundbar.

 An optical cable (Tos-Link) is also another way to connect your soundbar to your TV.
 This type of cable is similar to an HDMI cable and transmits digital sound, so you can hear every detail.
 You can also connect your devices (cable boxes, video game systems, and Blu-ray players) to the TV, and have the sound output from the TV to the soundbar.

-Navigate to Settings, then press up on the navigation arrows to highlight quick settings.
-Navigate to the right to highlight TV Speaker and press select to change it to Optical (external speakers).
+Press the right directional arrow to highlight TV Speaker and press select to change it to Optical (external speakers).
 The TV's sound will now play from the soundbar.

-Note: If these steps don't work on your TV, or you do not have a Samsung TV, check out the user manual.
+Note: If these steps don't work on your TV, or you do not have a Samsung TV, check out the soundbar's or TV's user manual.